 Q: Do automobiles become a “workaholic” thing more than mechanics?
 New cars are more often repaired using diagnostics.

-Q: When do you think more autonomous cars will start to ride along Czech roads?
+Q: When do you think more autonomous cars will start to ride along EU roads?

 Q: Do you think growth will be exponential?